andrewratliff/andrewratliff.github.io/_posts/2020-01-15-pathologies-of-power.md

 References

 Farmer, P. (2003). _Pathologies of power: Health, human rights, and the new war on the poor_.
-Berkeley, CA: University of California Press.
+University of California Press.

 [1]: https://www.britannica.com/topic/liberation-theology
 [2]: https://www.pih.org/pages/our-mission